enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 The values ``image-info`` and ``bytesize`` have been updated to camel case ``imageInfo`` and ``byteSize`` for consistency.
 The value type of ``imageHeight``, ``imageWidth`` and ``bytesize`` has been updated from String to Number.

-* Search and replace in controllers;
+* Search and replace in controllers:

 *Search:* ``image-info``